vuejs/docs/src/guide/data-methods.md

 ## Data Properties

-The `data` function for a component is called as part of creating a new component instance.
-It should return an object, which Vue wraps in its reactivity system and stores on the instance as `$data`.
+The `data` option for a component is a function.
+Vue calls this function as part of creating a new component instance.
+It should return an object, which Vue will then wrap in its reactivity system and store on the component instance as `$data`.
 For convenience, any top-level properties of that object are also exposed directly via the component instance:

 ```js
 const app = Vue.createApp({